Gelatinized Maca Powder - How It's Different

 HOW MACA IS PROCESSED

 Maca roots are processed for consumption in a few different ways.
-Understanding the different extrusion processes helps explain how gelatinized maca is different.
+Understanding the extrusion processes helps explain the difference between raw vs gelatinized maca.

 - Traditional Process: Traditionally, maca roots are harvested from May through July and then left in the sun to dry for ten to forty days.
 Once they are dry, maca roots can be safely stored for up to two years.
 The dried roots are then boiled in water or milk until they are soft before being mashed into a porridge called mazamorra.
 They are also sometimes made into a fermented drink called maca chicha (a traditional drink that can be either fermented or nonfermented).